HOW THINGS GOT STARTED | 1998

 I remember the first time I saw Linda Taylor on stage was at Camarillo State Mental Hospital.
 I was in a band called IUD at the time.
 Omlits had just started when we arrived and if I recall correctly she was wearing aluminum foil and a big dayglo green strap-on dildo and the foil was just falling off.
 I was in awe of her fearlessness and starpower.
 Did I just imagine this?"

-No, Gogo, it actually happened.
-Your recall is fabulous. / Linda Omlit
+No, Caroline, it actually happened.
+Your recall is fucking fabulous. / Linda Omlit